 BBC's most experienced correspondents bring you compelling interviews on every subject.
 From devastating natural disasters to inspiring triumphs of the human spirit, BBC Newshour has the world covered.

-(Photo: Pro-government supporters in Ankara Credit: Getty Images)
+(Photo: Children in North Darfur in April.
+Credit: Getty Images)

 Indian "surgical strikes"; Italian PM on Brexit; fashion magazines v bloggers.

 Photograph shows an Indian policeman firing a teargas shell towards demonstrators during a protest against the recent killings in Kashmir, in Srinagar September 2016.
 (Credit: Reuters)